 Since 70Wh energy is available in 21700 x 4 cells or 18650 x 6 cells, either combination can be used.

-I was in the process of simultaneously learning and applying.
+It was gratifying to be in the process of simultaneously learning and applying.